xeneta/ratestask/README.md

 Being a paid service, high availability is very much a requirement.

-- How would you design the system?
+* How would you design the system?
-- What parts of the system do you expect to become the bottlenecks as the load grows?
+* How would you set up monitoring to identify bottlenecks as the load grows?
-- How can those bottlenecks be addressed in the future?
+* How can those bottlenecks be addressed in the future?

 Provide a high-level diagram, along with a few paragraphs describing the choices you've made and what factors do you need to take into consideration.